zeebe-io/enhancements/ZEP008-hot-backup.md

 - `ongoing` : Backup is currently being taken.
 Monitor again for the status.
 - `completed`: Backup is taken successfully.
 The cluster will be able to successfully restore from this backup.
 - `failed`: Backup has failed.
 A new backup with the same id cannot be taken.
 When retrying a new `backupId` must be used.

+#### Delete backup <backupId>

+Zeebe will not prune old backups actively.
+Instead, users can explicitly delete a backup given its backupId using the delete api.
+Users can then decide how long to keep a backup or how many backups to maintain.

 #### Restore